top of page

 The first Shelford Hall, or the Old House, was built on land off Bridge Lane in 1660 by Thomas Wale.
 It was altered in 1764 by Thomas Wale and then partially demolished in 1852.

-A new Gothic style house (pictured below), known at the time as the New Hall or Shelford House, was built by Robert Gregory Wale about 100 metres north of the current Wale Recreation Ground in around 1850.
+A new Gothic style house (pictured below), known at the time as the New Hall or Shelford House, was built by Col. Robert Gregory Wale about 100 metres north of the current Wale Recreation Ground in around 1850.
 It had six bedrooms.
 The servants' quarters were on the third floor.

-To quote village historian, Graham Chinner, Col Wale could hardly have chosen a less auspicious time to indulge in a palace.”
-The Corn Laws were repealed in 1845 meaning untaxed grain from America flooded the market and made the Shelford Farms owned by Col Wale difficult to rent.
+To quote village historian, Graham Chinner, "Col Wale could hardly have chosen a less auspicious time to indulge in a palace.”
+The Corn Laws were repealed in 1845 meaning untaxed grain from America and Australia flooded the market and made the Shelford Farms owned by Col Wale difficult to rent.
 Col Wale finished up moving out of the Hall to Hall farmhouse around 1885.
-From then on, Shelford Hall seems to have been let to tenants, initially to the Hallett family who had struck it rich discovering gold in Australia until they lost most of their fortune in the Australian bank failures.
+From then on, Shelford Hall seems to have been let to tenants.
+The first tenants were the Hallett family, who had struck it rich discovering gold in Australia until they lost most of their fortune in the Australian bank failures.

 Extended members of the Wale family were also to become tenants later of the hall.